dotnet/AspNetCore.Docs/aspnetcore/fundamentals/dependency-injection.md

 * Avoid static access to `HttpContext` (for example, [IHttpContextAccessor.HttpContext](xref:Microsoft.AspNetCore.Http.IHttpContextAccessor.HttpContext)).

 Like all sets of recommendations, you may encounter situations where ignoring a recommendation is required.
-Exceptions are rare&mdash;mostly special cases within the framework itself.
+Exceptions are rare, mostly special cases within the framework itself.

 DI is an *alternative* to static/global object access patterns.
 You may not be able to realize the benefits of DI if you mix it with static object access.